lanl/VizAly-Foresight/README.md

 ```

 ## Running Foresight
-This will run the full analysis workflow and generate a cinema database
+This will set up and run the full analysis workflow on SLURM and generate a cinema database
 ```
 $ python Analysis/pat_nyx.py --input-files inputs/nyx/nyx_darwin_test.json --submit
 ```